P048A

 Frequently asked questions

-What happens if the bypass valve is stuck closed?
+Why does the valve get stuck closed?

 Disabling P048A in software